miguelC2004/HTTP-Server-practice/README.md

 - `python-dotenv`: is for loading settings from `.env` files.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request for any improvements or features you'd like to see.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.